StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 The physical layer configuration will determine the maximum data rate of the bus.

-The Tinbus physical layer is designed to provide power and data over 2 wires.
-To achieve this the electrical signal is active for at least 80 % of the time.
-This allows for power to be provided to the devices on the bus.
+The Tinbus physical layer is designed to allow power and data to be provided over 2 wires.
+This is achieved by providing power for at least 80 % of the time.

 The physical layer of Tinbus is designed to be compatible with standard UART signalling and uses 8 data bits, no parity and one stop bit.
-Each bit in the message is encoded using one UART character (either 0xFF (for 1) or 0xEF (for 0)).
-Consequently the data rate is reduced to 1/10 of the baud rate.
+Each bit in the message is encoded using one UART character, 0xEF (for 1), 0xFD (for 0) and 0xFF (for end of frame).
+Consequently, the data rate is reduced to 1/10 of the baud rate.
 The transmission of a zero bit is dominant.
+If two or more devices are transmitting and send conflicting bits then the result will be 0xED.
+This will be interpretted by all devices as a '0' and the device that was trying to send the '1' will abort its transmission.

 ## Data Link Layer

 ### Framing

-Each frame is encoded using a modified Consistent Overhead Byte Stuffing (COBS) algorithm.
-Data frames are limited to 254 bytes in length and are delimitedted by a null (0x00) character.
-The COBSM encoding ensures that there are no nulls (0x00) in the message.

 1. Uses Media access is CSMA/NDA (Carrier Sense Multiple Access with Non Destructive Arbitration)
-1. Does not require a bus master or controller
-1. Can provide power and data over only two wires (Signal and Ground)
-1. Clocks can be +/-33% when the timing is not implemented with a standard UART
-1. Galvanic isolation can be achieved with minimal cost and complexity

 ## Line Encoding
 Tinbus is compatible with standard UART encoding.
 It only encodes one bit per character to ensure: